 Application Description:

 Crib2Castle (referred to as C2C hereon forward) is the absolute solution for browsing through and comparing properties.
-Helping users save both time and money, C2C helps you compare properties you would look to buy or lease.
+Helping users save both time and money, C2C helps you compare properties you would look to buy.
 Compare pictures as you browse through a plethora of listings and contact the owner directly without the need for dealing with middlemen.

 C2C integrates an intuitive and on point interface to help facilitate a thorough search for properties according to price, house type, and area.